PiFou86/420-W23-SF/Module04_DML_CRUD/Module04_DML_CRUD_Exercices.md

 SELECT NOM, SALAIRE * 1.15 AS 'Salaire projeté' FROM EMPLOYES WHERE JOB = 'Vendeur';

 SELECT NOM, SALAIRE MOD 100 AS 'Salaire % 100 avec MOD', (SALAIRE - (SALAIRE DIV 100) * 100) AS 'Salaire % 100 sans MOD' FROM EMPLOYES;

+SELECT * FROM EMPLOYES ORDER BY NOM;

+SELECT * FROM EMPLOYES ORDER BY SALAIRE DESC;

+SELECT * FROM EMPLOYES ORDER BY COMMISSION DESC LIMIT 2;

+SELECT * FROM EMPLOYES ORDER BY COMMISSION DESC LIMIT 2,1;
 ```

 </details>